 The Law Offices of Brian J. Neary is based in Jersey City and Hackensack, New Jersey.
 The firm provides criminal defense representation to clients throughout Bergen County, Hudson County and Essex County, including Hackensack, Fort Lee, Paramus, Ridgewood, Jersey City, Teaneck, Englewood, North Bergen, Union City, Newark, and Jersey City.

 While most of our client base comes as referrals from other lawyers, we are respected and chosen by clients from a wide variety of backgrounds, from professional athletes and entertainers to lawyers, doctors, business leaders, law enforcement employees, public officials, friends, and neighbors.

 The Best of Both Worlds

 The Law Offices of Brian J. Neary offers clients the best of both worlds: a rare combination of top educational credentials and real street smarts.
-Widely known in the halls of justice and in the press as “the lawyer with the bow-tie,” firm founder Brian Neary is not just regarded as one of the premier criminal defense lawyer in New Jersey.
+Widely known in the halls of justice and in the press as “the lawyer with the bow-tie,” firm founder Brian Neary is not just regarded as one of the premier criminal defense lawyers in New Jersey.
 He is also a renowned legal educator and media commentator.
 Mr. Neary is an adjunct and visiting faculty member at institutions including Rutgers University School of Law and Notre Dame Law School and he regularly teaches criminal law and trial advocacy to judges and lawyers.

 Mr. Neary’s firm is made up of a team of criminal defense attorneys who are themselves, leaders and lecturers, in the field and who have decades of on-the-ground courtroom experience.